cryptpad/documentation/_build/html/_sources/user_guide/user_account.md.txt

 - **Public Signing Key**: Used by instance administrators and/or on instances that offer subscriptions.
 This is the only data about your account that is available to the administrators of the service. {**logged in user**} <!-- XXX link to longer description-->

 - **Display Name**: Name displayed to other users, for example when you collaborate on documents.
-To change this name enter a new name and clic on **Save**. {**logged in user**}
+To change this name enter a new name and click on **Save**. {**logged in user**}

 - **Language**: Language used in the CryptPad interface.
 To change the language of CryptPad pick a new language in the drop-down menu.
-CryptPad is translated in English adn French by the development team, and in other languages by the [community].
+CryptPad is translated in English and French by the development team, and in other languages by the [community].
 Some translations can be incomplete and/or contain errors.

 - **Tips**: Help messages in the CryptPad interface.
 Click on **Reset** to display them again if they have been dismissed.

-- **Change your password**: Form to change your password.
-Enter your current password and confirm the new password by typing it twice. {**logged in user**}
+- **Change your password**: Enter your current password and confirm the new password by typing it twice. {**logged in user**}

-- **Account deletion**: Option to permanently delete your account and all of its documents.
-To delete your account use **Delete your account** and confirm. {**logged in user**}
+- **Account deletion**: Option to permanently delete your account and all of its documents. **Delete your account** and confirm. {**logged in user**}

 ### Confidentiality